Stress-related disorders: Autonomic signs of "panic anxiety"

 The signs are: tachycardia (increased heart rate), sweating, hyperventilation (increased breathing).

 The symptoms usually appear within minutes of the impact of the stressful stimulus and disappear within 2–3 days.

 Post-traumatic stress disorder (PTSD)

-This arises after response to a stressful event or situation of an exceptionally threatening nature and likely to cause pervasive distress (great pain, anxiety, sorrow, acute physical or mental suffering, affliction, trouble) in almost anyone.
+This disorder arises after response to a stressful event or situation of an exceptionally threatening nature and likely to cause pervasive distress (great pain, anxiety, sorrow, acute physical or mental suffering, affliction, trouble).

 Causes

 The causes of PTSD are: natural or human disasters, war, serious accident, witness of violent death of others, violent attack, being the survivor of sexual abuse, rape, torture, terrorism or hostage taking.

 The predisposing factors are: personality traits and previous history of psychiatric illness.

 Typical symptoms

-Flashbacks are the repeated reliving of the trauma in the form of intrusive memories or dreams, intense distress at exposure to events that symbolize or resemble an aspect of the traumatic event, including anniversaries of the trauma, avoidance of activities and situations reminiscent of the trauma, emotional blunting or "numbness", a sense of detachment from other people, autonomic hyperarousal with hypervigilance, an enhanced startle reaction and insomnia, marked anxiety and depression and, occasionally, suicidal ideation.
+Flashbacks are the repeated reliving of the trauma in the form of intrusive memories or dreams.
+Intense distress at exposure to events that symbolize or resemble an aspect of the traumatic event, including anniversaries of the trauma; avoidance of activities and situations reminiscent of the trauma; emotional blunting or "numbness"; a sense of detachment from other people; autonomic hyper-arousal with hyper-vigilance; an enhanced startle reaction and insomnia; marked anxiety and depression, and occasionally, suicidal ideation.